 These questions I am in principle unable to answer for myself because I am not sure whether there can be a philosophical system with joins so tightly fitted that its inherent necessities are unambiguously fixed, and in particular, because the transcendental system of the Opus Postumum offers surprises (the ether), superadded requirements (the specification of empirical physics), shortfalls of closure (the source of sensation).
 Nor am I certain in general whether, when a philosopher takes a structure of thought to a new level either by fine-tuning its technicalities or by driving it to its ultimate conclusions, he is doing the work of interpretation or of deconstruction.
 Instead I want to express this, my sense of Kant’s late unfinished work: If “awe” signifies a mixture of admiration and unease, here is the occasion to recall a good word to its proper use, and to say that the Opus Postumum is indeed awesome.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in The St. John’s Review (Volume 47, Number three, 2004) and is republished here with gracious permission.
+This essay originally appeared in The St. John’s Review (Volume 47, No. 3, 2004) and is republished here with gracious permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 Immanuel Kant.
 Opus Postumum.
 Edited with an Introduction and Notes by Eckart Förster.
 Translated by Eckart Förster and Michael Rosen.
 The Cambridge Edition of the Works of Immanuel Kant.
 Cambridge: Cambridge University Press, 1993.